roundcube/roundcubemail/plugins/managesieve/helpdocs/en_US/settings-filters.rst

 Filter sets
 -----------

 Filter definitions can be grouped into sets.
-These can be activated or disactivated.
+These can be activated or deactivated.
 Depending on server configuration there can be none, one or more active sets at the same time.
 They need to have a unique name.